mjordan/docr-smd/server/README.md

 ## Setup

+1. Make sure Apache has mod_rewrite enabled and 'AllowOverride All' configured for the directory that the docr/smd server will be running in.
-1. Unzip the docr/smd package and put the contents of the 'server' directory under your web server's web root.
+2. Unzip the docr/smd package and put the contents of the 'server' directory under your web server's web root.
-2. Configure docr/sdm by editing the config.php file.
+3. Configure docr/sdm by editing the config.php file.
 Refer to inline documentation in that file for details.
-3. Put page image files in the directory identified in the configuration file's $config[''image_base_dir'] variable.
+4. Put page image files in the directory identified in the configuration file's $config[''image_base_dir'] variable.
 This directory need not be under the web server's web root.
 Images can be arranged in subdirectories.
-4. Run the queue managager by issuing the following command: 'php queue_manager.php load'.
+5. Run the queue managager by issuing the following command: 'php queue_manager.php load'.
 You should see output indicating that the images in the image base directory have been loaded into the queue.
-5. At this point the page server is ready.
+6. At this point the page server is ready.
 Before you test the server using the Python client, it is important hat the SQLite database file is writable by both the web server's user and the user who will run queue_manager.php to maintain the queue.
-6. Test your server by running the Python client, supplying your docr page server's full URL as a paramter, e.g. http://example.com/docr/server/page.
+7. Test your server by running the Python client, supplying your docr page server's full URL as a paramter, e.g. http://example.com/docr/server/page.

 ## Maintaining the docr/smd queue